Interview with Zdeněk Němec

 A: Communication and understanding.
 Programmers are usually good at problem-solving.
 Not so much in communication.
 If I could change one thing, it would be encouraging the communication between everybody involved in building and consuming the API.

 The API design – or architecture – is only as good as it is the understanding of it.
 It is OK to choose a certain architectural style if everybody involved understands the consequences.

 Need a temporary API fast?
 Have control over the clients?
 Cut corners.
 Couple the clients with the server.
 Hard code everything.

 Need an API that lasts for years and can be evolved?
 Decouple clients from implementation.
 Possibly choose the style that made the world wide web so resilient.

 The point is, everybody working with an API (including its stakeholders) should understand the pros and cons of the API design being used.

 Q: How would you define what an API is for a non-techie person?
 What about API-eCommerce connection and its pluses?

 A: I tend to think about API as an interface between humans.
-APIs allow humans to create programs that process and manipulate various resources in a distributed systems.
-From reading a web page or ordering apples to operating a remote device.
+APIs allow humans to create programs that process and manipulate various resources in distributed systems.
+From reading a web page or ordering apples to operate a remote device.